Get your License with us !!!

-All the courses organized by BLUE OCEAN are based on the most popular standards of Padi Diving Federation.
+All the courses organized by BLUE DIVE are based on the most popular standards of Padi Diving Federation.
 We prepare our trainees in a professional way.
 We make them ready to enjoy recreational diving after leaving our courses.
-Licenses gained in BLUE OCEAN are valid all over the world.
+Licenses gained in BLUE DIVE are acclaimed all over the world.

-The course is planned so that the theory and practical instructions alternate each other to make the course more interesting.
-After passing the exam, the diving students receive an internationally recognized certificate (PADI Open Water Diver ).
-At BLUE OCEAN DIVING CENTER in Marsa Alam children can start diving at the age of 8.
-Eight- and nine-years old children can participate in the “Bubblemaker” experience.
+The course is planned so that the theory and practical instruction alternate to make the course more interesting.
+After passing the exam, the diving students receive an internationally recognised certificate (PADI Open Water Diver ).
+At BLUE DIVE DIVING CENTER in Marsa Alam children can start diving at the age of 8.
+Eight- and nine-year-old children can participate in the “bubblemaker” experience.
 This is a shore dive with a maximum depth of 2m.
 At the age of 10 children can do an introductory dive – either from the boat or from the shore – the maximum depth for this dive is 6m.

-The minimum age to participate in the Junior Scuba Diver course or the Junior Open Water Diver course is 10.
-At the age of 15, this certificate can be exchanged for the Open Water Diver certificate.
+The minimum age to participate in the Junior Scuba Diver or the Junior Open Water Diver course is 10.
+At the age of 15, this certification can be exchanged for the Open Water Diver certification.

 Bubble-maker (8-10 Years old)

 Youngsters can join in the family fun of scuba diving or even start a trend!
 Children should be comfortable in the water, but they don’t have to be super swimmers.
-The maximum depth is only 2 metres/ 6 feet.
+With youngsters in mind, the maximum depth is only 2 metres/ 6 feet.
 Typical sessions last about an hour (sign up, gear up and fun included)